Homemade Almond Milk + Cinnamon

 There are many ways to enjoy your homemade almond milk.
 Pour it directly into a sippy cup and hand it over to your kiddo, or enjoy it in a favorite mug together.
 At my house, my sweet toddler and I have a morning ritual.
 Like two chatty neighbors, we sit in the kitchen for a moment each morning and share a warm drink.
 While my coffee is brewing, I warm her almond milk, adding a sprinkle of cinnamon, Himalayan salt, or on occasion a small dollop of local honey.
 There is something truly wonderful about these moments where we both sit with our mugs in hand and share a giggle and a smile before the chaos of the day ahead begins.
 I love to think that over time, these moments will grow into something more meaningful where we talk about things going on in each of our lives.
 For now, she likes to hold her mug to mine and say “cheers!” and we test one another on our knowledge of animal sounds.
 Two is quickly approaching and I have heard many adjectives attached to this period looming on the horizon.
 My hope is having rituals like our morning drink will perhaps make two (and seven and twelve for that matter) be a little less turbulent than I have heard and maybe time will slow down for just a moment.

-Using a fine mesh sieve or cheese cloth, strain the mixture into a bowl or jar.
+- Pour the almond milk through a fine-mesh sieve or cheesecloth, strain the mixture into a bowl or jar.
 Add a pinch of cinnamon and serve warm or cold.
 Refrigerate and Enjoy!